 The Cons: Skilled labor and some tools are required.

-If you are not using professional equipment, such as a canvas stretching machine, it can take much longer to stretch a print and it is a much more tedious process than EasyWrappe.
+If you lack professional equipment, such as a canvas stretching machine, stretching a print may take longer than by using EasyWrappe.

 If you plan to use equipment, keep in mind that buying professional stretching equipment can be expensive (over $3,000).

-Similar to EasyWrappe, pre-notched bars are only available in fixed sizes which means you will need to plan ahead by stocking the bars in specific sizes and adjusting your print size to accommodate.
+Similar to EasyWrappe, pre-notched bars are available in fixed sizes.
+This means you will need to plan ahead by stocking bars in specific sizes and adjusting your print size to accommodate.